The Ultimate Travel Guide to Tasiilaq

 You should think about visiting Tasiilaq during the Winter / Spring if you:

 - Are chasing the Northern Lights – best months are from mid-September to mid-April

 - Enjoy snow-based outdoor activities such as heliskiing, cross-country skiing, snowshoeing or snowmobiling

-- Want to experience dog sledding
+- Would like to experience dog sledding

 - Want a unique cold-water diving experience around icebergs under the sea ice

 - Want to try your hand at ice fishing

 Summer and Fall / Autumn